 Should one sell good performing stocks for rebalancing

 I know in the article How Many Stocks to Own in the Portfolio, you have recommended a concentrated stocks portfolio.
 Can you share what is your views on stock portfolio rebalancing?

-I am having 5 stocks for past 5 years.
+I am having 5 stocks for the past 5 years.

 Thanks for writing to me!

-We do not advise selling stocks for re-balancing of portfolio, unless the particular stock shows signs of weakness.
-Selling decision should be based solely on assessment of the stock itself.
-Any good performing stock becoming a large part of portfolio is not a reason for selling it.
+We do not advise selling stocks for re-balancing of portfolio unless the particular stock shows signs of weakness.
+Selling decision should be based solely on the assessment of the stock itself.
+Any good performing stock becoming a large part of the portfolio is not a reason for selling it.
 Instead, the investor should hold it and reap the benefits until the company is performing well.

 We believe that selling good performing stocks should be the last resort to balance the portfolio.

-You may read more about guidelines for selling stocks in the following article:
+You may read more about the guidelines for selling stocks in the following article: